lugmenn/portfolio/README.md

 # Data Analysis

 Hello there!
-These are the projects I've completed to polish and improve my technical and analytical skills.
+These are the projects I've completed to test and improve my technical and analytical skills.

 Technical Skills: **Excel**, **SQL**, **Python**, **R**, **Google Cloud Platform**, **Tableau**, **PowerBI**